Dyed vs. Clear Diesel: What’s the difference?

 Diesel runs the world.
 No, really.
 There’s a need for diesel, and other oil alternatives, in countless applications from commercial trucking to off-road agriculture.
-In case you don’t know the key differences, however, we’re going to answer one of the most common questions our fuel consultants get…
+We’re often asked the key differences.
+So, we’re going to answer one of the most common questions our fuel consultants get!

 The Difference Between Dyed and Clear Diesel

 Whenever you’re at the pump, you often only see one kind of diesel oil.
-However, if you’ve needed fuel for anything else then you quickly realize there are more appropriate diesel options depending on the usage.
+However, if you have ever needed fuel for anything else then you quickly realize there are more appropriate diesel options depending on the usage.

 What is clear diesel?